khapalov/WorkerDispatcher/README.md

 Easy to start async workers in your application

 ## How to use:
-Dispatcher support three work mode Parallel,Sequenced,ParallelLimit Parallel -> all tasks are called in parallel
+Dispatcher support three work mode Parallel,Sequenced,ParallelLimit<br/>
+Parallel -> all tasks are called in parallel<br/>
-Sequenced -> all tasks are called sequentially, ParallelLimit -> all tasks are called in parallel with the restriction on the number of threads
+Sequenced -> all tasks are called sequentially<br/>
+ParallelLimit -> all tasks are called in parallel with the restriction on the number of threads<br/>

 ## Default dispatcher mode, Parallel